 - Grid ref: NY269196

-Driving from the lakeside in the valley bottom the road up to Ashenss Bridge is steep and narrow with passing places, however the rewards are obvious as this extremely popular viewpoint looks out over Derwent Water with spectacular views extending to Bassenthwaite Lake and taking in the River Derwent.
+Driving from the lakeside in the Borowdale Valley, the road up to Ashenss Bridge is steep and narrow with passing places.
+However the rewards are obvious as this extremely popular viewpoint looks out over Derwent Water with spectacular views extending to Bassenthwaite Lake and taking in the River Derwent.

 Have you got your walking boots in the car?

 Ashness Bridge car park is a great starting point for a walk to Walla Crag, Surprise View or Lodore Falls - download our walking trail below or if you're lucky you might find one of our volunteers in the nearby Barkhouse Mountain Base bothy who could offer you a cuppa and some top tips on where to have your picnic (the bothy is open on an ad hoc basis, so we cannot guarantee it will be manned when you visit).

 Park up and boost conservation work in Borrowdale